There are definitely more than five things every new Boston Marathon runner needs to know to have a successful race.

 You will need much more and you need to learn what works for you and when to take it.

 Long runs are when you want to learn which food and beverage works for you.
 This is a process of trial and error.
-I’ve been doing this over 15 years and I’m still tweaking and trying new things.
+I’ve been doing this for twenty years and I’m still tweaking and trying new things.

 When you discover a food that works for you, stick with it.
 For your first marathon you just need to find one sport drink and one gel that you can tolerate.